12 Vital Plan Approved Breakfast Ideas

 - After the mixture comes out of the oven, cool and add dried blueberries (preferably no sugar added).
 Store in a sealed container.

-This is really good with yogurt, rice milk, almond milk, coconut milk.”
+This is really good with yogurt, rice milk, almond milk, or coconut milk.”

 Esther: “Breakfast bars are great — you can make a batch and eat on them for a long time.
 My favorites are fruity breakfast bars.”